-In 2005, the United Nations, by the sponsorships of the governments of Spain and Turkey, established the Alliance of Civilizations Initiative (UNAOC) with the purpose of addressing “roots of polarization between societies and cultures today, and to recommend a practical programme of action.”
-In order to provide an academic basis for this vision, the Alliance of Civilizations Institute started its programme in 2010, first as part of Fatih Sultan Mehmet Vaqf University in Istanbul, and since 2017, as part of Ibn Haldun University.
+In 2005, the United Nations, by the sponsorship of the governments of Spain and Turkey, established the Alliance of Civilizations Initiative (UNAOC) with the purpose of addressing “roots of polarization between societies and cultures today, and to recommend a practical programme of action.”
+In order to provide an academic basis for this vision, the Alliance of Civilizations Institute (ACI) was established as a graduate institution in 2010, then as part of Fatih Sultan Mehmet Vakıf University in Istanbul.
+Since 2017, ACI has carried on its research and teaching activity as a graduate institute of Ibn Haldun University.

 Multidisciplinary and Transdisciplinary Approach

 The program analyzes different civilizations through a comparative perspective.
-The students enrolled in the program investigate civilization adopting an interdisciplinary and transdisciplinary approach fed by various disciplines such as religion, art, literature, history, sociology and political science.
-The academic staff at our institute regard different disciplines not as different areas of research but as complementary perspectives that aim to explore the issues faced by humanity.
-Students coming to our institute from different corners of the world and bringing with them awareness of different problems, choose a particular issue which they tackle through a particular research question, and strive to answer this question through the thesis writing process.
+The students enrolled in the program investigate civilizations adopting an interdisciplinary and transdisciplinary approach fed by various disciplines such as religion, art, literature, history, sociology and political science.
+The faculty at our Institute regard different disciplines not as different areas of research but as complementary perspectives that aim to analyze humanity’s common issues.
+Students coming to our Institute from different corners of the world with awareness of different problems, choose a particular issue which they tackle through a particular research question, and strive to answer this question through the thesis writing process.

-In our courses we encourage students to be aware of the strong connections between civilizations and languages – as carriers of civilizations.
-Our institute by nature is multilingual as it studies multiple civilizations.
-While English is the language of instruction in most courses, we provide language learning support in Turkish and Arabic.
+In our courses we encourage students to be aware of the strong connections between civilizations, and languages – as carriers of civilizations.
+Our Institute by nature is multilingual as it studies multiple civilizations.
+While English is the language of instruction in most courses, we provide language learning support in Turkish and Arabic as well.

 The ACI Family

-Currently there are nearly hundred students at our institute, coming from forty different countries.
-With our diverse body of students and our esteemed academic staff from different disciplines and universities from all over the world, MEDIT/ACI is a polyphonic family.
+Currently there are nearly a hundred students at our Institute, coming from forty different countries.
+With our diverse body of students and our esteemed faculty from different disciplines and universities from all over the world, MEDIT/ACI is a polyphonic family.
 Each year we receive hundreds of applications from Turkey and abroad.
-We apply the highest standards in our selection process, and the selected students continue their education with full scholarship.
+We apply the highest standards in our selection process, and admitted students continue their education with generous scholarships.

 Our students engage in social projects and teamwork.
-Led by our staff and the student body in turn, we organize MA and PhD writing groups, weekly conferences and conduct research projects.
+Led by our faculty and the student body in turn, we organize MA and PhD writing workshops, weekly conferences and conduct research projects.
 Our unique academic/institutional environment cherishes and facilitates staff-student interaction and cooperation.

 We believe that at the heart of academic inquiry lies the ability to problematize the familiar.
-Therefore, our program encourages students to perceive and pursue what is problematic in the most normalised social, political, cultural and religious practices of their own milieu.
-The institute thus works to inspire students to undertake projects guided by such original questions that have been formulated through the knowledge of the literature.
-Formulating questions are thus an integral part of the education at the institute.
+Therefore, our program encourages students to perceive and pursue what is problematic in the most normalized social, political, cultural and religious practices of their own milieu.
+The Institute thus works to inspire students to undertake projects guided by such original questions that have been formulated through the knowledge of the literature.
+Formulating questions is thus an integral part of the education at the Institute.

-By the completion of civilisation studies MA program, student will be able to
+By the completion of the Civilization Studies MA program, students will be able to

-– Demonstrate an understanding of the complexity of seemingly simple social, cultural and political phenomenon
+– Demonstrate an understanding of the complexity of seemingly simple social, cultural and political phenomena

 – Compare the main characteristics of world civilizations

-– Compare different theoretical approaches and their core concepts in civilisation studies
+– Compare different theoretical approaches and their core concepts in Civilization Studies

-– Explain a subject in interdisciplinary and critical manner
+– Explain a subject in an interdisciplinary and critical manner

 – Relate their research endeavour in humanities and social sciences to their ethical and moral aspect